 In these non-fixed situations, if your original work is recorded, written down or digitally saved, you’ll then have automatic copyright protection in it.

 Automatic Copyright Protection Around the World

-Once you have copyright protection in the United States, you automatically have copyright protection in 179 countries across the world.
+Once you have copyright protection in the United States, you automatically have copyright protection in close to 200 countries across the world.
 See our article on how international copyright law works.

 Do You Own the Work?

 When thinking about how to get a copyright, you also need to consider whether you in fact own the copyright in the work you created.
 There are many different cases in which the copyright in your original work may not be your own.
 For example:

 - You sold or assigned the copyright to someone else or to a company or organization

 - Your contract with your employer states that the copyright belongs to them

 - Your work falls under an employment provision in your country’s copyright act that states that all work created in the course of employment belongs to your employer

 As you continue reading below, it's important to know that, in general, it’s the copyright owner (who may or may not be the author of the work) who is responsible for posting a copyright symbol on it, applying a Creative Commons license to it, or registering it in a country’s copyright office.